uva-linklab/hoos-nearby/docs/application-format.md

 # Application format

-This document describes the format for applications Nexus Edge is capable of deploying.
+This document describes the format for applications Nexus Edge is capable of deploying and acts as a guide for developing a properly compliant client that may deploy an application on Nexus Edge.
 The language follows RFC 2119.

 ## Packaging